azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Exit criteria

-- You can view your Cognitive Services in the Portal, you should have one for Text Analytics, another for Bing Speech, and a third for LUIS
+- You can view your Cognitive Services in the Portal, you should have one for Text Analytics, another for Bing Speech, and a third for LUIS.

 ### Task 12: Provision Function App